copsTvFan/cops-episode-guide/guide.md

 **Pierce County, WA 1**

-- (8:22 PM Domestic Disturbance Call) Cops arrive and the family points to the woods where the man has run after beating his wife.
+- (8:22 PM Domestic Disturbance Call) Deputy Mark Baird.
+Cops arrive and the family points to the woods where the man has run after beating his wife.
 They chase him with a K9 through the neighborhood, catch him and hog tie him since he is insane.
 He has a cruelty to animals warrant and in the police bathroom goes insane, but is just kidding.
 (9:57 PM Fight Call) Ronald Morrison, a black man in a yellow shirt, attacks a man in a bar with a baseball bat and beats him 25 times because 6 days earlier the guy shot at him 3 times.
 (10:42 PM 911 Call) Christopher Jones, an 18 year old man assaults a woman and leaves with a shotgun and goes home.
 The police surround the home and call him out and he is only wearing small blue underwear.

 ## CP-444